 First, you can give them some additional food with a higher water content.

 On the subject of their food, watch out for any foods that can have a diuretic effect.
 This means substances that increase urination, which then leads to more water being expelled before it can be replaced.
 A common cause is dandelions.
-This is an easy source of food growing in the garden, but it helps to moderate their use.
+This is an easy source of food that probably will grow in your garden, but it helps to moderate their use.

 Then, consider their access to water and the hydration provided day to day.